thelicato/DQCS/README.md

 The following is a list of the features (both planned and implemented):
 - [x] Allow bidirectional copy between Linux host and Linux guest
 - [x] Allow bidirectional copy between Linux host and Windows guest
-- [ ] Command to quickly add a Linux Service
+- [ ] Command to quickly generate a Linux service file
 - [ ] Command to quickly add a Windows Service
 - [ ] Allow image clipboard sharing